VES CLI Utility

 -V, --version

-Print version information and exit
+Print version information and exit.

 -h, --help

-Print this help screen and exit
+Print the help screen and exit.

 Exit Codes